 Recent events demonstrate that the successful management of banks is of crucial importance to western economies.
 Banking is an industry rather than an academic discipline and the study of the management of banks is multidisciplinary.
 The approach of this programme is to consider the structural, financial and risk and asset management functions of banks.

-Whilst there are many Masters degrees involving banking offered in the UK, the vast majority provide descriptive material about what banks actually do.
-The Edinburgh Masters differs from the majority in that it has a major emphasis on what decisions Managers in banks should make and how to make them.
-The course has been designed by asking the question ‘what skills do Managers in risk functions need to be technically excellent at their job?’
+While there are many masters degrees involving banking offered in the UK, the vast majority provide descriptive material about what banks actually do.
+The Edinburgh masters differs from the majority in that it has a major emphasis on what decisions managers in banks should make and how to make them.
+The course has been designed by asking the question ‘what skills do managers in risk functions need to be technically excellent at their job?’
 This approach is unique and has shaped the content of modules and the structure of the programme.

 A strong academic base, passionate faculty and international cohort will ensure a rewarding student experience in our city-centre campus.
 The school has widespread industry links and students will have exposure to a range of guest speakers.